GUIDE TO HHC: CANNABINOID BASIC UNDERSTANDING

 Along with the nervous system, digestive system, muscular system, skeletal system, and many others, our bodies also contain what is known as the endocannabinoid system.
 This consists of a series of receptors that react to the plethora of available chemicals contained within the cannabis plant.
 For whatever reason, we are set up to interact with these precise cannabinoids, many of which have positive effects on humans, whether mental, emotional, or physical.

 When it comes to cannabinoids, over the past several years many have been overshadowed by the commonly known THC and CBD.
+This guide to HHC will give you the information which you need to know about HHC.
 However, science is pointing to many potential new uses of the lesser-known compounds, and information is becoming increasingly available on the benefits that come with other cannabinoid use.

 One of these somewhat newly discovered cannabinoids, hexahydrocannabinol (HHC) is beginning to gain some headway in popularity.
 HHC is what is called a “hydrogenated” form of THC.
 This basically means that the THC compound has been saturated with hydrogen molecules, substantially extending its shelf life.